blaenk/site/input/notes/algorithms.markdown

 A property of separate chaining is that the average length of the lists is always $N/M$ in a hash table with $M$ lists and $N$ keys.

+### Double Hashing

+Double hashing is a form of open addressing in which two hash functions are used.
+If the first hash function incurs a collision, then the result of the second hash function serves as an offset at which to try insertion.
+For example, if $h_1(x) = 17$ caused a collision, and $h_2(x) = 23$, then it will try inserting at position $17 + 23 = 40$, then $40 + 23 = 63$, and so on.

 ### Linear Probing

 |Case    |Growth|